Why do you want to share your story?

 One of the most helpful things that got me through treatment was connecting with other women who were struggling with infertility, both virtually and in person.
 Thank god for blogs because I found tons of great resources online from other women who were at various stages of their fertility journey.
 Some of these women I have never met and may never meet but I have developed a virtual friendship of sorts.
 It’s great to see so many of them raising their little miracles just like me now.
 Besides finding support online, I found support in other women in my life who shared my experiences.
 One of the greatest lessons I learned through our treatments was to be “picky” about who you tell your story to because not everyone can give you the support you need.
 I learned that the hard way in some cases, but ultimately had great support from key people in my life.

-What words of hope do you have for others?
+Do you have any words of hope for others?

 All the timelines you may have created for yourself when it comes to starting a family can make struggling with fertility even harder.
 Take a breath and try to let that go.
 Focus your efforts on connecting with the right people to help you.
 There are tons of people out there in the same who are looking for support or who want to help you.
 Don’t be afraid to acknowledge that you are struggling with infertility and reach out.
 Ask for help in whatever way you feel comfortable.